8 Reasons Why You Shouldn’t Buy Engagement Rings From Chain Jewellery Stores

 All gold bands in jewellery use some form of alloy.
 An alloy is a combination of two or more metals.
 And when we talk about karats, they are a measure of gold to the other metal.
 24 karats is 100% gold, and everything below that is a fraction of that.

-So for example, a 14 karat gold band is 14 parts gold to 10 parts another metal.
-24 karat gold is too soft to use as a ring.
+For example, a 14-karat gold band is 14 parts gold to 10 parts another metal.
+24-karat gold is too soft to use as a ring.

-At Four Words, we only use high-quality alloys at 14 or 18 karat gold with palladium or platinum.
+We only use high-quality alloys at 14 or 18-karat gold at Four Words.

 Another tactic used to make rings a little bit cheaper is hollowing out the inside parts of the ring so less precious metal is used.
-This doesn’t have a visible difference when the ring is worn, but it makes the overall ring weaker and more prone to warping and breaking.
+This doesn’t have a visible difference when the ring is worn, making it weaker and more prone to warping and breaking.

-You can check for this yourself but looking for a ‘groove’ cut of the inside part of the band.
-You can make out these dug-out grooves in the damaged ring below.
+You can check for this yourself by looking for a ‘groove’ cut on the inside of the band.
+These dug-out grooves can be made out in the damaged ring below.

 Hollowed Out Rings